Apparel factory fire reveals big brands' shadowy supply chains

 “If you want to really give higher wages or really want to give some sort of other safety standards at a higher level, it costs some money.
 So the competitors for getting the orders from the big brands always try to cut their cost in different ways.”

-There they have found a country that has favorable trade terms with Europe and, crucially - with the minimum wage for garment workers under $37 a month - plenty of cheap labor.
+There they have found a country that has favourable trade terms with Europe and, crucially - with the minimum wage for garment workers under $37 a month - plenty of cheap labour.

 Bangladesh’s roughly 3,000 factories now account for 80 percent of the country’s $24 billion annual exports.
 The industry employs 3.6 million people and more than four times that number are dependent on the sector for their livelihoods.